Why do businesses need SEO?

 Social – Likes and shares done on social media sites is an essential Off-Page SEO factor.
 Always make sure to produce more high-quality shareable content to help boost your website’s SEO.

-Links – Links building is one of the best Off-Page SEO methods that can help your website show up into the top search results.
+Links – Links building is one of the best practices for Off-Page SEO that can help your website show up into the top search engine results.
 However, be careful not to engage with spamming sites, or your website could end up getting banned by search engines.

 Trust – Google values legitimate websites that internet users can trust.
 Google rewards those websites by improving their search engine rankings.
 So, try to build high-quality backlinks from authoritative sites to gain more trust from internet users.